 Education resume formatting is an essential aspect of gaining a teacher interview.
 How your teacher’s resume looks, sounds, and comes across, will determine whether you advance to the next round of the job application process.
 If your resume or CV is cluttered, unappealing to the eye, or incomprehensible, you will indeed get tossed in the “No” pile, regardless of your qualifications.

 Below you will discover five proven tips to grab the reader’s eye and attention and land an education interview.
-At this stage, you will need to brush up on your interview skills by reading these education job interview tips to land a job offer quickly.
+At this stage, you will need to brush up on your interview skills by reading these educational job interview tips to land a job offer quickly.

 1. White Space

 The use of white space is key in education resume formatting.
-White space, also known as negative space, consists of margins, space between paragraphs and sections, and the other areas lacking text and markings.
+White space, also known as negative space, consists of margins, space between paragraphs and sections, and other areas lacking text and markings.
 This technique allows for a better-organized document, which is easier to read and decipher and draws the reader’s eye to the appropriate areas.
-Integrate white space accordingly to help keep the reader on track and subconsciously direct him/her to important points in your document.
+Integrate white space accordingly to help keep the reader on track and subconsciously direct him/her to essential points in your document.

 Education resume formatting tips that get results

 Using section headings is one of the easiest ways to break down information clearly and cohesively.
 For instance, your formal education and credentials should appear in the same area entitled “Education and Credentials.”
 If a hiring administrator is looking for specific education, experience, or skills, he/she can find that information quickly and easily.

 The last thing you want is for a potential employer to fumble through your document, struggling to locate the required information.
 Other heading examples consist of: